10 Most Beautiful Caves in the World

 The Blue Grotto is an emblem of the island of Capri in Italy.
 It is a sea cave found in the coast of the island and is well known to all tourists that visit Capri.
 This cave is so unique because it has a brilliant blue and emerald glow.
 This spectacular glow comes from two sources.
 One is the entrance way to the cave which is a small opening where only one rowboat can enter at a time.
 And the other one is the larger hole underneath the entrance way which is submerged in the water.
 The entrance way, when viewed from the inside of the cave appears as a brilliant white light just above the water line.
 The second hole from underneath the water which is the larger source of light gives the blue glow.

 Cave of giant crystals will not last for long.
 They are only accessible today because of the pumping operations used by the mining company which keeps them clear of water.
-Once these operations stop, the cave of crystals will once again be submerged in hot ground water and the crystals will deteriorate in the air.
+As of February 2017, It was brought to the attention of BBC that the mining has stopped and the cave was once again re-flooded...

 9. Cave of Crystals (Chihuahua, Mexico)